 - Ashish Rao was awarded a two-year predoctoral fellowship from the Myotonic Dystrophy Foundation starting January 2018.
 Ashish also received a travel award to attend the 14th Annual Meeting of the Oligonucleotide Therapeutics Society in Seattle, Wash. in October, 2018.

 - Paul Pang’s manuscript describing consequences of CRISPR-mediated redirected splicing of Scn5a in mice was published in the Journal of the American Heart Association, 2018.
 Paul was awarded a three-year predoctoral F31 NRSA fellowship from the NIH to start in 2018.
 Paul also received the 2018 Claude W. Smith Award for research accomplishments from the IMBS graduate program.
+Paul won best poster award at the 2019 IMBS graduate program annual retreat.

 - Ravi Singh’s paper describing the effect of Rbfox1 and 2 double knock out in skeletal muscle was published in Cell Reports June, 2018.
 Ravi accepted a tenure track assistant professor position at the Medical College of Wisconsin, Milwaukee beginning October, 2018.